 Volgograd, Russia: September 17, 2004 PM

-[We have previously sent all the other classes given by Srila Maharaja in Volgograd, and this is the last class he gave there:]
+[We have previously posted all the other classes given by Srila Maharaja in Volgograd, and this is the last class he gave there in 2004:]

 My heartly blessings, and so much thanks to those who have organized this gathering and festival.
 My heartly blessings to the preachers who came here to join this festival and teach you so many good things.
 My blessings to the cooking department, to those have served me in my book distributions, in chanting the holy name, in preaching here and there, and especially to those who served my Navadvipa project.
 I pray to the lotus feet of Sri Giriraja Govardhana, Sri Caitanya Maharaprabhu, Sri Nityananda prabhu and Sri Sri Radha Vinoda-bihari to sprinkle their mercy on all these devotees.